ehmicky/wild-wild-path/README.md

 When using [unions](#unions) or [deep wildcards](#wildcards), a query might match both a property and some of its children.

-When `true`, only leaves are used.
+When `true`, only leaves are matched.
 In other words, a property is ignored if it matches but one of its children also matches.

 ## roots